mcctm/Tap-my-emotions/README.md

 ### Phase 4: Task 2
 - I chose the option "Make appropriate use of the Map interface somewhere in your code."
-- Class consisting the Map interface: GraphicalPlayFrame
+- Class consisting the Map interface: GraphicalPlayFrame.
 - Purpose: The map acts as a vocabulary bank for the multiple choice questions.
            It stores the emotional words in a list with their first letter as the key.

 ### Phase 4: Task 3
-If I had more time, I would improve the gui frame classes of my project.
-Right now, as shown from the UML diagram, the three of them (GraphicalDesignFrame, GraphicalHomeFrame, GraphicalPlayFrame) are all associated with the same classes (QuestionBank, JsonReader, JsonWriter).
-In addition to that, the design of the gui classes (e.g. the basic layout) are highly similar, which results in repetitive code and makes it more error-prone upon changes.
-To refactor this, I would:
+(1) Improve gui frame classes
+- GraphicalDesignFrame, GraphicalHomeFrame, GraphicalPlayFrame are all associated with the same classes (QuestionBank, JsonReader, JsonWriter).
+ - Highly similar design, resulting in a lot of coupling and repetitive code, making it more error-prone.

+ To refactor this:
-- Create an abstract class called GraphicalFrame in the ui package
+- Create an abstract class called GraphicalFrame in the ui package.
-- Includes methods that all the three classes need (e.g. frame/panel colour, initialize json files if prompted)
+- Includes methods that all the three classes need (e.g. frame/panel colour, initialize json files if prompted).

+(2) Improve QuestionBank design
+- Right now, it is in the form of arraylist, and all questions are associated with a number.
+Therefore, to get a question we will have to get it from its position, then access necessary fields to perform for-loops.

+To refactor this:
+- Let QuestionBank implement Iterable interface, so that foreach loops can be applied directly to the question elements in the QuestionBank class.